-Balefsky's Mass Tort Department at Kline & Specter was recently named in Best Law Firms in the nation following a survey conducted by U.S. News Media Group and Best Lawyers.
+Balefsky's Mass Tort Department at Kline & Specter was named in Best Law Firms in the nation following a survey conducted by U.S. News Media Group and Best Lawyers.
 The designation was awarded to only 22 law firms in the United States and was announced in U.S. News & World Report.

-Balefsky's three decades of experience in complex litigation puts him at the forefront of mass torts, a burgeoning area of the law whose genesis can be traced only as far back as the late 1960s and “mass accident” claims (generally airline mishaps) and to “Agent Orange” claims that arose in the 1970s over the herbicide used in the Vietnam War.
+Balefsky's three decades of experience in complex litigation put him at the forefront of mass torts, a burgeoning area of the law whose genesis can be traced only as far back as the late 1960s and “mass accident” claims (generally airline mishaps) and to “Agent Orange” claims that arose in the 1970s over the herbicide used in the Vietnam War.

 Mass tort practice requires knowledge and the ability to handle several issues simultaneously, with cases often filed in both state and federal courts and with multiple plaintiffs and defendants.
 Clients are individually represented in mass tort cases but the system allows for centralizing and sharing of information, such as documents and depositions, among various parties in trials and settlement negotiations.